 Dear Co-Laborers in the Lord,

-1. Bible College of East Africa Rwanda (BCEA-Rwanda) continues its ministries, by God’s grace.
+1. Bible College of East Africa (BCEA-Rwanda) is now International Covenant Christian College (ICCC).

 In the bond of Christ,